aws-samples/amazon-bedrock-samples/agents/insurance-solution/documentation/deployment-guide.md

     **Action group 2 - gather-evidence:**

     > i.
-Description: Use this action group to gather evidence for Open status insurance claims with pending documents.
-Return the documentUploadUrl to the requestor
+Description: Use this action group to send the user a URL for evidence upload on open status claims with pending documents.
+Return the documentUploadUrl to the user
     >
     > ii.
 Under **Select Lambda function**, choose _<YOUR-STACK-NAME>-GatherEvidenceFunction_.
     >